 Social Contracts are Aristotle's Good Lives or our "American Dream" where everyone can easily find the things they need - and not necessarily the things they want.

 Large Democracies have the most difficult time ensuring a Social Contract as monetary systems mature.
-Large economies are diverse with many industries so when unsustainable policies are imposed, they are not voted out quickly because only a minority of the economy are impacted.
+Large economies are diverse with many industries so when unsustainable policies are imposed, they are not voted out quickly because only a minority of the economy is impacted.

-Aristotle described democracy as "the mob" and an evil form of government, because the needs of minorities are often ignored.
+Aristotle described democracy as "the mob" and an evil form of government because the needs of minorities are often ignored.
 For this reason, all democracies have a charter of rights.

-When Charters of Rights do not explicitly include a Social Contract's rights of food, housing, healthcare, education, security and other essentials of life, our economies will stall and hardship, social problems, revolutions, and wars have always resulted.
+When Bills of Rights do not explicitly include a Social Contract's rights of food, housing, healthcare, education, security and other essentials of life, our economies will stall and hardship, social problems, revolutions, and wars have always resulted.